Steel and Equipment Shipping from Vietnam

 Clients should provide cargo description, number of units, dimensions, gross weight, maximum single unit weight, photos, drawings, lifting points, port of loading, port of discharge, cargo readiness date and any lashing or special handling requirement.

-Can SVC Marine arrange lashing and securing for steel or equipment cargo?
+Can SVC Marine support lashing and securing for steel or equipment cargo?

-Depending on cargo type, port location and vendor availability, SVC Marine can coordinate cargo lashing, securing, dunnage, chocking, welding support and survey coordination for selected steel and equipment cargo shipments in Vietnam.
+Yes.
+Depending on cargo type, port location and team availability, SVC Marine can mobilize our local team for cargo lashing, securing, dunnage, chocking, welding support and survey attendance for selected steel and equipment shipments in Vietnam.

-Depending on location, cargo weight, vessel condition and local availability, SVC Marine can support floating crane arrangement or crane vendor coordination for selected heavy equipment and project cargo operations in Vietnam.
+Yes.
+Depending on location, cargo weight, vessel condition and local availability, SVC Marine can support floating crane work and crane vendor follow-up for selected steel, equipment, breakbulk and project cargo operations in Vietnam.